jdcloudcom/en/API/Cloud-Disk-Service/Snapshot-APIs/createSnapshot.md

 -   Create a snapshot for the specified cloud disk, and the status of the newly generated snapshot is creating.
 -   The quota for single-user snapshots in the same region is 15.
 -   To ensure data integrity, please stop writing to the cloud disk before creating a snapshot to ensure the integrity of snapshot data.
--   Before creating a snapshot, we suggest you uninstall the cloud disk and reattach the disk to the virtual machine after the snapshot is created.
+-   Before creating a snapshot, we suggest you detach the cloud disk and reattach the disk to the virtual machine after the snapshot is created.
 -   The life cycle of manual snapshots is independent from the cloud disk.
 Please delete unnecessary snapshots in time.
 -   The time demanded to create a snapshot depends on the capacity of the cloud disk.
 The larger the capacity is, the longer it will take.